Selective School Guide: Inner West Sydney — Ryde, Strathfield, Burwood & More

 Fort Street High School

-Fort Street High School is not just one of Sydney's best selective schools — it is the oldest public school in Australia, established in 1849.
-Located on Taverner's Hill in Petersham, Fort Street has a storied history of producing leaders across politics, science, the arts, and industry.
+Fort Street High School is a fully selective, co-educational school and the oldest public school in Australia, established in 1849.
+Located on Taverner's Hill in Petersham, Fort Street has a long history of producing leaders across politics, science, the arts, and industry.
 Its motto, "Faber est suae quisque fortunae" (Every person is the architect of their own fortune), speaks to a culture that values intellectual independence and self-directed achievement.

 Fort Street High School Quick Facts